-8.1 Subject to the agreement of the DND-AFP and the End-User Agency, either the DND BAC or AFP BAC, or End-User Agency BAC shall handle all procurement of equipment, labor, supplies, materials, consultancy services and other requirements of the AFPCOE in the implementation of its mandate.
-In case the End-User Agency is responsible for the procurement of construction supplies and materials, the Implementing Unit shall be responsible only for hiring of labor, provision of equipment, and project management.
+- 8.1 Subject to the agreement of the DND-AFP and the End-User Agency, either the DND BAC or AFP BAC, or End-User Agency BAC shall handle all procurement of equipment, labor, supplies, materials, consultancy services and other requirements of the AFPCOE in the implementation of its mandate.
+In case the End-User Agency is responsible for the procurement of construction supplies and materials, the Implementing Unit shall be responsible only for hiring of labor, provision of equipment, and project management. - 8.2 In the acquisition of goods, supplies and services, including construction materials and equipment, the AFPCOE shall abide with the provisions of R.A.
+9184 and its $IRR.^{261}$

-$^{^{250}}$ As amended by the 2016 Revised IRR, R.A.
+$^{^{\}rm 259}$ As amended by the 2016 Revised IRR, R.A.
 No. 9184.

-251 As amended by GPPB Resolution No. 03-2011, dated 28 January 2011, published in the Manila Times on 6 April 2011.
+260 As amended by GPPB Resolution No. 03-2011, dated 28 January 2011, published in the Manila Times on 6 April 2011.

-- 8.2 In the acquisition of goods, supplies and services, including construction materials and equipment, the AFPCOE shall abide with the provisions of R.A.
-9184 and its IRR.252 - 8.3 The Implementing Unit may hire additional labor to augment their organic personnel, if necessary; Provided, however, that the civilian labor component for the project shall not be more than sixty percent (60%), and, as far as practicable, shall be sourced from the project locality.
+- 8.3 The Implementing Unit may hire additional labor to augment their organic personnel, if necessary; Provided, however, that the civilian labor component for the project shall not be more than sixty percent (60%), and, as far as practicable, shall be sourced from the project locality.
 The AFPCOE shall ensure that unskilled laborers hired are paid the minimum wage applicable to the area, and that semi-skilled and skilled workers are paid wages not exceeding the prevailing market rates in the area.
 In hiring the laborers and workers, the Implementing Unit may adopt either the direct hiring system or the "pakyaw" system.
 In the case of "pakyaw" system, Section 3 of the GPPB Guidelines for the Implementation of Projects Undertaken "By Administration" or Force Account shall be followed. - 8.4 The Implementing Unit may likewise lease supplemental equipment and tools as may be needed, chargeable against project funds, in accordance with existing laws, rules and regulations on the lease of equipment.
 Furthermore, the same should be provided for in the approved program of work.
 The AFPCOE may also enter into lease contracts with option to purchase, if warranted.